 The City of Truffles

-In fact, the value of the White Truffle of San Miniato lies in its rarity.
-Its roots date from the Middle Ages, but it has only been a little more than 100 years that their gathering has been organised by the area's family groups, the so-called Tartufai delle Colline Samminiatesi (Truffle-gatherers of the San Miniato Hills) (created about twenty years ago), that groups together more than 400 gatherers in the Egola, Elsa and Era Valleys, all tributaries of the Arno River.
-More than just truffle finders, the families each have their own secrets handed down through generations, their truffle dogs and their hidden paths in oak, poplar and holm oak forests.
+Even if this products had always existed in the territory, it is in the earli XX century that San Miniato became an ideal spot for hunters and their families, the so-called Tartufai delle Colline Samminiatesi (Truffle-gatherers of the San Miniato Hills).
+This groups is now composed by more than 400 gatherers in the Egola, Elsa and Era Valleys, all tributaries of the bigger Arno River.
+This "society" is composed by many families, each has their own secrets handed down through generations, their truffle dogs and their hidden paths in oak, poplar and holm oak forests.

-The truffle, though, does not just mean a unique taste: it also is a local business and culture.
-For forty years the Mostra Mercato Nazionale del Tartufo Bianco di San Miniato (The National White Truffle of San Miniato Show), transforms the city for the entire month of November into a huge open-air tasting workshop.
-Here the truffle takes the throne where it is displayed in the historical Piazza del Duomo at the foot of the Rocca.
-Other squares also have their own markets where typical flavours of the San Miniato hills are offered together with specialities from other Italian culinary cities.
+The white truffle is a local business and culture.
+For forty years the Mostra Mercato Nazionale del Tartufo Bianco (The National White Truffle of San Miniato Show), transformed the city gathering for the entire month of November a huge open-air tasting workshop.
+The whole historical centre is full of stands and markets where the truffles are displayed together with other tipical products on San miniato and from the Italian cusines in general.

-The Truffle Show, however, is just the peak of what this extraordinary season has to offer.
-In the heart of the land of truffles, deep in the woods and countryside, smaller and hidden festivals take place in October: The Corazzano Festival, at the foot of the Romanesque parish of San Giovanni Battista and the Balconevisi Festival, in the ancient village of the Florentine Strozzi family, when each quarter participates in a goose race.
+The Truffle Show, however, is just the peak of what this extraordinary season has to offer: down in the countryside towns, smaller festivals take place in October: The Corazzano Festival, at the foot of the Romanesque parish of San Giovanni Battista and the Balconevisi Festival, in the ancient village of the Florentine Strozzi family, when each quarter participates in a goose race.
 And in March the early Marzuolo truffle can be tasted in Cigoli, birthplace of Lodovico Cardi who rivalled Correggio as the leader of Mannerism.
 Each villages is the true home of the oldest truffle dynasty families.